the-lx0980/Get-Auth-Token/README.md

 Try in Firefox for Android (bookmark editing works there too).

 Or install Kiwi Browser (Chromium-based, supports extensions/bookmarks well) and repeat.

-As a last resort, if you can’t make the bookmarklet run, tell me the exact error message you see and I’ll give the next troubleshooting step.

----